tesselle/kairos/README.md

 ## Overview

-A toolkit for absolute dating and analysis of chronological patterns.
+A convenient and reproducible toolkit for relative and absolute dating and analysis of chronological patterns.
 This package includes functions for chronological modeling and dating of archaeological assemblages from count data.
-It allows to compute time point estimates and density estimates of the occupation and duration of an archaeological site. **kairos** provides methods for:
+It provides methods for matrix seriation.
+It also allows to compute time point estimates and density estimates of the occupation and duration of an archaeological site. **kairos** provides methods for:

 -   Matrix seriation: `seriate_rank()` and `seriate_average()`
 -   Mean ceramic date estimation (South 1977): `mcd()`